Harold Challenor: War service

 In later service, Challoner began to show a propensity for violence towards prisoners.
 In describing an occasion when he was in charge of some captive Gestapo officers, he recalled that "[o]ne of them made the mistake of smiling at me.
 The gaze I returned had him backing away.
 Then I took them out one by one and exercised them with some stiff fisticuffs."
 He was already showing signs of delusions at this stage of his career.
 Challenor eventually reached the rank of company quartermaster sergeant before completing his military service in 1947.

 Police service

 Challenor joined the Metropolitan Police in 1951.
-During his police career, he served in the CID and the Flying Squad before eventually moving to West End Central Police Station in Mayfair in 1962, from here he was involved in policing the Soho area of London.
+During his police career, he served in the CID and the Flying Squad before eventually moving to West End Central Police Station in Mayfair in 1962, from which he was involved in policing the Soho area of London.
 At one point, he had a record of over 100 arrests in seven months and he eventually totalled 600 arrests and received 18 commendations.
 By the end of his career, Challoner's modus operandi included punching a suspect from Barbados while singing "Bongo, bongo, bongo, I don't want to leave the Congo".
 Various of his accused claimed to have been beaten up or have had evidence planted on them but, at first, this did not prevent conviction.